Cleanshooter/material-grid/README.md

   document.getElementById('app')
 );
 ```
+## Implmentation

+I've stripped out all non-essential CSS from the MDL distribution package so it only includes the CSS necessary to run the Grid.

+Also some of the tags available for the grid are not implmented simply because they didn't appear to be useful like stetch and order.

+## Issues

+I'm not perfect so when you find bugs please post them on the [github issue](https://github.com/Cleanshooter/material-grid/issues) tracker.

 ## Contribute

 I'm new to react and Material Design but I needed something like this so I figured I share what I put together.
-Please feel free to contribute by making a pull reqeust.
+Please feel free to contribute by making a [pull reqeust](https://github.com/Cleanshooter/material-grid/pulls).

 ## Thanks